 A remake is a retelling, created in an upgraded and better game engine than its source material.
 Most of the old assets are not used in remaking a game.
 Everything from character models to the environments is made from scratch, to utilize the current gaming hardware.

-Remade games not only look better, they also offer better ways to fully immerse the players in their virtual world.
-Gameplay is tweaked to make the experience better, making previously borderline unplayable mechanics be playable, without sacrificing too much.
+Remade games not only look better, but they also offer better ways to fully immerse the players in their virtual world.
+The gameplay is tweaked to make the experience better, making previously borderline unplayable mechanics be playable, without sacrificing too much.

 A remaster is usually just upgraded visuals, a remake is built from the ground up.
 Now, a reboot is A BIT similar to a remake, but it’s WAY more than just that.
 A port is a lot like a remaster, but on a whole lesser level.
 Terms, terms, terms.
 Hmm, in a future article, maybe?